 Before discussing how the two are related, it is critical to clearly distinguish between “big data” and “cloud computing.”
 Although they are technically separate terms, they often appear together in literature due to their synergistic effect.

 Cloud computing: This term refers to the cloud-based processing of anything, including big data analytics.
 The term “cloud” refers to a collection of powerful servers from a variety of providers.
-Often, they are capable of examining and querying massive data volumes much quicker than traditional computers.
+Often, they are capable of examining and querying massive data volumes much more quickly than traditional computers.

 Essentially, “big data” refers to massive quantities of data acquired, while “cloud computing” refers to the technique through which this data is remotely collected and processed.

-The roles and relationships Cloud Computing & Big Data
+The Roles and Relationships between Cloud Computing & Big Data

 Cloud computing businesses often use a “service software” strategy to ease their customers’ data processing.
 Typically, a console may be installed with particular commands and settings, but everything can be accomplished through the graphical user interface.